Bhupinder S. Anand, MBBS, MD, DPHIL (OXON)

 How are gallstones treated?

 Most gallstones are silent.

 Cholecystectomy (removal of the gallbladder surgically) is the standard treatment for gallstones in the gallbladder.
-Surgery may be done through a large abdominal incision or laparoscopically through small punctures of the abdominal wall.
+Surgery may be done through a large abdominal incision, laparoscopically or robotically through small punctures in the abdominal wall.
 Laparoscopic surgery results in less pain and a faster recovery.
+Robot-assisted laparoscopic surgery has 3D visualization.
 Cholecystectomy has a low rate of complications, but serious complications such as damage to the bile ducts and leakage of bile occasionally occur.
 There also is risk associated with the general anesthesia that is necessary for either type of surgery.
 Problems following removal of the gallbladder are few.
 Digestion of food is not affected, and no change in diet is necessary.
-Chronic diarrhea occurs in approximately 10% of patients.
+Chronicdiarrhea occurs in approximately 10% of patients.